3xnihil/LazyFPGA/README.md

 * As this aims to be a script supporting laziness, the impatient of us will appreciate LazyFPGA's ability to update the `$LM_LICENSE_FILE` environment variable.

 ### How to use
-1. Make script executable first: `chmod +x lazyfpga.sh`
+1. Clone this repo: `git clone https://github.com/3xnihil/LazyFPGA`
+2. Enter directory and make script executable: `cd ./LazyFPGA && chmod +x lazyfpga.sh`
-2. Just run it by: `./lazyfpga.sh`
+3. Just run it by: `./lazyfpga.sh`

 **Important**: *Do not run LazyFPGA as root!* It utilizes `sudo` whenever root privileges are required.